oban-bg/oban_web/README.md

 - **🐦‍🔥 Embedded LiveView** - Mount the dashboard directly in your application without any external dependencies.

-- **📊 Realtime Charts** - Powered by a custom, distrubted time-series data store that's compacted for hours of efficient storage and filterable by node, queue, state, and worker.
+- **📊 Realtime Charts** - Powered by a custom, distributed time-series data store that's compacted for hours of efficient storage and filterable by node, queue, state, and worker.

 - **🛸 Live Updates** - Monitor background job activity across all queues and nodes in real